reactleaf/modal/README.md

 ### `modal.hasOpenModals()`

-Returns whether any modal is currently open.
+Returns whether at least one modal is open.

 ```ts
 if (modal.hasOpenModals()) {